 The usual injury mechanism is a fall on an outstretched arm or a direct blow.
 About 80% involve the middle 1⁄3 of the bone and are immobilized with a sling.
 Previously used figure-of-eight braces are no more helpful (and are more uncomfortable) than a simple sling.
 Reduction is not necessary even for greatly angulated fractures.
 Clavicle fractures that significantly tent the skin or that involve areas other than the middle 1⁄3 of the bone may require additional intervention.

 Proximal humeral fractures:

 The usual injury mechanism is direct force or a fall on an outstretched arm.
 Usually, displacement and angulation are minimal.
 Contractures may develop after only a few days of immobilization, particularly in the elderly.
-Minimally displaced or angulated fractures are treated with immobilization in a sling and swathe (see Fig. 1: Fractures, Dislocations, and Sprains: Joint immobilization as acute treatment: some commonly used techniques.) and early range-of-motion exercises.
+Minimally displaced or angulated fractures are treated with immobilization in a sling and swathe (see Fig. 1: Joint immobilization as acute treatment: some commonly used techniques.) and early range-of-motion exercises.
 More severe fracture may require ORIF or surgery to insert a prosthetic joint (shoulder replacement).

 Distal humeral fractures: